Thewbi/armos/doc/timers/README.md

 The Peripherals Manual describes that the default value for pre_divider is 0x7D = 125.
 There seems to be a problem with this default value.
 During my tests, I never set the pre_divider in the hopes that the default value is used.
 I got wrong results.
 After setting the value of the pre_divider register manually, the problems were gone.
 My suggestion generally is to set default values manually to make sure the hardware is set up correctly under all circumstances.

-The Peripherals Manual describes that the timer is not suitable for real-time clocking as described in the Peripherals Manual but as a test it is used anyways.
+The Peripherals Manual describes that the timer is not suitable for real-time clocking as described in the Peripherals Manual but as a test it is used here anyways.

 ### Triggering the ARM / CPU Timer Frequency once a second.

 In order to trigger an interrupt once second

 1. Interrupts have to be set up correctly
-2. A correct pre_deviver value has to be set
+2. A correct pre_devider value has to be set
 3. A correct value has to be loaded into the value register.

-Let's assumed the interrupts are set up, here is an example for computing the value and the pre_divider value.
+Let's assume the interrupts are [set up correctly](https://www.valvers.com/open-software/raspberry-pi/bare-metal-programming-in-c-part-4/), here is an example for computing the value and the pre_divider value.

 When the default value 0x7D = 125 is written into the pre_divider register of a Raspberry Pi 1 that has a GPU clock of 250 MHz (= apb_clock), the ARM / CPU counter will have a frequency of: